cowrie/cowrie/INSTALL.rst

 ``./var/log/cowrie/`` and the PID file is ``./var/run/cowrie.pid``.

-``cowrie start`` refuses to run from a directory that has not been initialised.
-If you see ``ERROR: cowrie is not initialised`` you are probably in the wrong directory — ``cd`` into your state directory first, or run ``cowrie init``.
+``cowrie start`` refuses to run from a directory that has not been initialized.
+If you see ``ERROR: cowrie is not initialized`` you are probably in the wrong directory — ``cd`` into your state directory first, or run ``cowrie init``.